atarw/material-ui-swing/README.md

 }
 ````

-Check `mdlaf/MaterialUISwingDemo.java` for a slightly longer example of how to use this library.
+Check `mdlaf/MaterialUISwingDemo.java` for a slightly longer example of how to use this library (and an explanation of what everything means/does).
 For a real-world example of usage, see [here](https://github.com/atarw/washer-chess).